Not Everyone Is Meant To Follow You Home

 Just occasionally.

-And suddenly I remember someone I barely knew, but somehow still associate with a version of myself I miss.
+And suddenly I remember someone I barely knew but still associate with a version of myself that only existed during that trip.

 You don’t only collect places.